-"Threshold" means with respect to Party B: $10,000,000 provided, however, that the Threshold for such party shall be zero upon the occurrence and during the continuance of an Event of Default, Potential Event of Default, Termination Event, Material Adverse Change or Specified Condition with respect to such party.
+"Threshold" means with respect to Party B: $10,000,000 provided, however, that the Threshold for such party shall be zero upon the occurrence and during the continuance of an Event of Default, Potential Event of Default, Termination Event or Material Adverse Change with respect to such party.

-(C) “Minimum Transfer Amount” means with respect to Party A: $1.00.
+(C) “Minimum Transfer Amount” means with respect to Party A: Zero.

-“Minimum Transfer Amount” means with respect to Party B: $1.00.
+“Minimum Transfer Amount” means with respect to Party B: Zero.

 (D) Rounding.
 The Delivery Amount and the Return Amount will be rounded up and down respectively to the nearest integral multiple of $250,000.